x

 WCNC Charlotte's Share the Warmth campaign collects over 10K items for western North Carolina

-CHARLOTTE, N.C. — WCNC Charlotte crews have been up in the mountains for weeks talking to people impacted by Hurricane Helene about their needs.
+The Share the Warm campaign started when WCNC Charlotte crews were up in the mountains for weeks talking to people impacted by Hurricane Helene about their needs.
 They’re changing daily, but the one thing that wasn't changing was the urgent need for warm clothes.

-They gave WCNC Charlotte a list of the most needed items to keep people warm as temperatures dip below freezing.
-The list included items they needed urgently like sleeping bags, coats, hats, gloves and socks.
+Nonprofits like Feeding Avery Families gave WCNC Charlotte a list of the most needed items to keep people warm as temperatures dip below freezing.
+The list included items they needed urgently like sleeping bags, coats, hats, gloves, and socks.

 WCNC Charlotte created an Amazon Wish List, and our Carolinians stepped up, sending thousands of items to WCNC Charlotte for the station employees to unbox, organize and distribute to those who need it most, including the Boone Area Chamber of Commerce and Feeding Avery Families